The Centre for Advancing the Interests of Black People

 The Centre for Advancing the Interests of Black People ("The Centre") was established to lead the organization in implementing the CABR Strategy.
 The Centre officially launched on December 2, 2021.

-TCHC employees talk about the achievements of The Centre for Advancing the Interests of Black People (“The Centre”) in 2022.
+TCHC employees and tenants talk about the achievements of The Centre for Advancing the Interests of Black People (“The Centre”) in 2024.

 What is anti-Black racism?